Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Examples

 The empirical performance is obtained by averaging $300$ results for independent realizations of $\bm{x}$, $\bm{A}$, and $\bm{v}$.
-The theoretical prediction is computed by making $300,000$ realizations of the random variables $(S_{k}, Z_{k}, W_{k})$.
-We observe that the empirical performance and the theoretical prediction are close to each other.
-We can see that the prediction of Theorem~\ref{th:main} is valid for the binary vector reconstruction.
+The prediction is computed by making $N_{\text{sample}} = 300,000$ realizations of the random variables $(S_{k}, Z_{k}, W_{k})$ via Algorithm~\ref{alg:prediction}.
+We observe that the empirical performance and the prediction are close to each other.
+We can see that the prediction of Claim~\ref{cl:main} is valid for the binary vector reconstruction.

 Next, we compare the distributions of $\bm{s}^{(k)}$ in ADMM and $S_{k}$ in~\eqref{eq:update_S}.
 Figure~\ref{fig:distribution_binary} shows the histogram of the empirical CDF $P_{\bm{s}^{(k)}}(s)$ and its prediction $P_{S_{k}}(s)$, where $N = 500$, $M = 400$, $\sigma_{\txv}^{2} = 0.001$, and $\rho = 0.1$.